The Best Antivirus Software for Linux, Fully Tested on Our Office Network

 Malware Protection Tests

-According to our tests, Sophos Intercept X has a 100% malware detection rate.
+According to our tests, Sophos Intercept X has a 100 percent malware detection rate.
 It was able to spot and quarantine all the malicious Linux files we used for testing.
 In addition, it always prevented us from downloading the EICAR malware test file.

 We also like how the service’s malware detection is powered by behavioral analysis.
 This means the antivirus heavily focuses on how users interact with apps and what actions they take on your network.
 If Sophos Intercept X spots any unusual behavior, it immediately flags it as a threat.